 - Google allows WordPress websites to display in their search results.
 This is really important for organic traffic to your site!

 The above benefits listed are all absolutely free, with the exception of buying a domain name of course.

 WordPress Theme Customization

 Later on down the road, should you desire further customized development work beyond the in-dashboard customization options WordPress offers, there are plenty of competent WordPress developers around for hire.

 They know the power and popularly that WordPress holds (over 30% of websites today are powered by WordPress).

 Because of this, many developers have invested in learning WordPress theming and its main language PHP.
 It’s safe to say that you’ll be taken care of if you were to ever need help with your WordPress website.

 Buying a Theme

-In my experience, once a support ticket was submitted, response times were anywhere from 24 – 48 hours, so it was a relatively fast support service.
+In my experience, once a support ticket is submitted, response times were anywhere from 24 – 48 hours.
+This pretty fast support service if you ask me.

-However, if you need a high level of custom work done (like a new feature or plugin), hiring a developer is your best option as theme support only helps with their own code/theme.
+If you need a lot of custom work, hire a developer as theme support only helps with their own theme.